Paraworks/SC1015-mini-project-detecting_toxic_comments/README.md

 # About
-You are a AI vtuber who need to select the approciate comment to read.
-However, many of them are toxic and you need to justify which to read
+Many social media platforms are filled with a large number of harmful comments, and we cannot rely solely on single label(whether they are harmful) to judge these comments.
+Since such a simple binary judgment would compromise the fairness of the review process, we will attempt multi-label prediction to pursue better performance.

 # Problem Definition
->>>Evaluate the predictive performance of different models on multi-label text comments.
+I.What are the predictive performances of different models on multi-label text comments?
->>>Create a suitable prediction program so that users can determine whether comments are toxic based on the model.
+II.Can we create a suitable prediction program so that users can determine whether comments are toxic based on the model?

 # Introduction